kyleyhw/wordlebot/docs/solver.md

 ### Feedback Map (`feedback_map`)

 *   **Rationale**: Calculating the feedback pattern for every `(guess, solution)` pair during runtime is computationally expensive.
 By pre-calculating and storing these patterns, we can retrieve them in constant time during the actual solving process.
+The decision to pre-calculate the feedback map is a classic space-time tradeoff.
+We use more memory to store the map, but we save a significant amount of time during the solving process.
+The map is also cached to a file (`feedback_map.json`) so that it only needs to be calculated once.
 *   **Implementation**: A dictionary `feedback_map` is created, where keys are `(guess_word, solution_word)` tuples and values are the 5-character feedback strings (e.g., 'gybby').
 This map is populated by iterating through all `allowed_guesses` and all `possible_solutions` and calling the `get_feedback` function for each pair.

 ### Best Initial Guesses by Configuration (`best_initial_guesses_by_config`)